Auto industry frets about more fuel mileage fiascos like Hyundai's

 Automakers too noted the pressure.

-Castignetti, and auto executives at General Motors Co (GM.N), Toyota Motor Corp (7203.T), Honda Motor Co (7267.T), Mazda Motor Corp (7261.T), Chrysler Group LLC and Fiat SpA's FIA.MI North American arm, all said they are confident that their mileage claims are true.
+Castignetti, and auto executives at General Motors Co , Toyota Motor Corp, Honda Motor Co, Mazda Motor Corp, Chrysler Group LLC and Fiat SpA's North American arm, all said they are confident that their mileage claims are true.

 A TRICKY ISSUE